lulab/OligoFormer/README.md

 [4] [Huesken, D., Lange, J., Mickanin, C. *et al.* Design of a genome-wide siRNA library using an artificial neural network. *Nat Biotechnol* **23**, 995–1001 (2005).](https://www.nature.com/articles/nbt1118#Abs1)

+## License and Disclaimer
+This tool is for research purpose and not approved for clinical use.
+The tool shall not be used for commercial purposes without permission.